AppliedLogicSystems/ALSProlog/docs/docs/guide/6-ObjectPro-Object-Oriented-Programming.md

 | autoClass      |            |
 | manufacturer   |            |

-Changes to the object’s state amount to changes in the values of one or more slots.
+Changes to the object's state amount to changes in the values of one or more slots.
 Such changes are permanent and survive backtracking.
 The values which appear in slots can be any Prolog entity, including (the state of) other objects.
 Messages are sent to objects by calls of the form